grafana/plugin-tools/docusaurus/docs/tutorials/build-a-panel-plugin.md

    ```

 1. Save the file.
-1. In the browser, reload Grafana to see the new changes.
+1. In the browser, reload Grafana.
+The changes should appear.

 ## Add panel options